top of page

 Does MATTS have a particular approach to or style of training?

 Most STAT-approved Alexander Technique training courses are based on the same principles, teach similar course material and do similar practical work.
 However, there are always some differences between individual training courses and, additionally, there are three identifiable “streams” of training, going back to the different schools set up by Alexander’s own students.
 These distinctions, although important to some teachers, especially in the past, are generally considered to be of relatively small significance to most teachers nowadays.
 The current director of MATTS is unusual in having been influenced by all three of the major schools, having studied extensively with the three original trainers and with several of their most influential students.
-However, the so-called “Carrington style” of training is the one most strongly represented at MATTS.

 What qualifications do I need to enrol as a student at MATTS?